 Health and Nutrition Information

-5 A DAY and Your Family – NHS Choices – Provides tips and ideas on how to introduce more fruit and vegetables into your family’s diet.
+5 A DAY and Your Family – NHS – Provides tips and ideas on how to introduce more fruit and vegetables into your family’s diet.

 British Heart Foundation – Children’s Resources – Has a good range of resources for teachers to use with children of all ages.

 Change4Life In Schools – Aim to inspire schools to play a part in improving the nation’s health by encouraging pupils and their families to eat well, move more and live longer.
 Have a range of free downloadable worksheets and teachers guides that can help encourage healthy eating amongst pupils.

 Children’s Food Trust – Has recipes, tips and ideas on cooking healthy, tasty meals from scratch, online training and free resources to support those working with children and food..